 You might need time to think about your treatment options.
 Talk to your doctor and specialist nurse and discuss things with your family and friends.

 Types of surgery

 Advanced womb cancer is more difficult to treat with surgery.
-The cancer has spread to another part of the body, so surgery to remove the womb will not cure your disease.
+The cancer has spread to another part of the body, so surgery to remove the womb will not cure it.
 But you might have an operation if it can help your situation.

 Removing as much of the cancer as possible

 Your specialist might recommend an operation to remove as much of the cancer as possible (called debulking).
 It can slow down the growth of the cancer and help to relieve any symptoms you are having.
 Treatment to help with symptoms is called palliative treatment.
 So your doctor might describe this as palliative surgery.

 There is a risk that your bowel could become blocked if your cancer begins to grow into your bowel.
 This means that the waste that normally passes through the bowel cannot get through.